ScreamingSandals/BedWars/docs/specials.md

 * `potion` - This event gives player a potion effect.
 The effect is configured using a variable `effect`.
 * `item` - This event gives player an item.
 This item is configured using a variable `stack`.

-Below is an example of fully-configured lucky block with all these event used.
+Below is an example of fully-configured lucky block with all these events used.
 Additionally, each event can have a variable `message`.
 This message will then be send to the player who broke the block.

 !!! warning